As we age, health issues often creep up that threaten to tarnish our golden years. Treating some of these diseases and conditions can be expensive.

 Declining oral health

-About 25 percent of Americans ages 60 and older do not have any of their natural teeth, according to the CDC.
+About 26% of Americans ages 65 and older have eight or fewer teeth, according to the CDC.
 That’s a sobering reminder that our oral health begins to slip as we age.
-The CDC notes that conditions such a severe periodontal disease and oral and pharyngeal cancer primarily affect older adults.
+The CDC notes that conditions such as severe periodontal disease and oral and pharyngeal cancer primarily affect older adults.

 Treating such conditions can be expensive.
-Americans of all ages spent $124 billion on dental expenditures in 2016, and such costs have risen for two straight years after being flat for some time, according to the American Dental Association.
+The cost of dental expenditures reached $142.4 billion in 2020, according to the American Dental Association.

 How to cut costs.
 Regular visits to the dentist are the best way to catch conditions early, when they are less costly to treat.
 The ADA notes that while some people should see their dentist just once or twice annually, others may require more frequent visits.
 Consult with your dentist to find the right schedule for you.